 When symptoms appear

 If basil or lettuce starts looking pale, stretched, or weak, do not assume the nutrient bottle is wrong.
 Check light, temperature, and reservoir hygiene first.
 Hydroponics is still a whole-system problem, not just a nutrient label problem.
+When the crop is herbs on a small countertop unit, Countertop Hydroponic Herbs for Beginners gives the broader setup context that these numbers depend on.

 To build hydroponic context around nutrients, also read